Cindy Kao: Career

-After publishing her research about NailO – a technology focused on using the fingernail as a site for wearable technology – at the MIT Media Lab, Kao became a intern at Microsoft Research in the summer of 2015.
+After publishing her research about NailO – a technology focused on using the fingernail as a site for wearable technology – at the MIT Media Lab, Kao became an intern at Microsoft Research in the summer of 2015.
 That summer, Kao initiated and lead a project focused on the creation of tattoo antennas with the capability of being read by NFC tag readers within smartphones.
 Kao continued this tattoo antenna project at the MIT Media Lab in the fall of 2015 where she was a PhD researcher, and in 2016 expanding it into a novel fabrication approach for creating a jewelry-like interactive temporary tattoo called DuoSkin.
 DuoSkin received viral media attention and numerous accolades due to its unique convergence of emerging on-skin technology, fashion, and human-centered design.
 DuoSkin expanded public interest in the potential of smart tattoos.
 Forbes described DuoSkin as: "This tattoo is temporary, but it’s permanently changed people’s impressions of wearable tech."

 Kao currently holds the position of tenured associate professor in Human-Centered Design at Cornell University, with additional graduate field faculty appointments in Information Science and Electrical & Computer Engineering.
 She is also the founder and director of Cornell University's Hybrid Body Lab, a research laboratory dedicated to the exploration of on-body interfaces.
 Kao has worked on the development of a research practice known as Hybrid Body Craft, an approach for blending cultural and social perspectives into the design of on-body interfaces.
 Her goal is to create designs for next generation wearable technology that may reflect (instead of constrict) the uniqueness of individual identities.

 In 2021, Kao founded the Hybrid Body Lab Artist-in-Residence (AiR) Program.
 The goal of the AiR is to invite on-body artists, such as tattoo, makeup, hair and nail artists, to collaborate and leverage the on-body technology developed by the Hybrid Body Lab into their artistic practices.
 The goal is to enable perspectives beyond STEM for the development of next generation wearable technology.

 Kao was awarded the National Science Foundation CAREER Award in 2021 for her project focusing on the advancement of on-skin interfaces, such as smart tattoos and bandages.